 With remote/hybrid employees accessing applications, networks, and servers via the cloud, oftentimes from multiple devices sharing an unsecure home network, enterprises are rightfully concerned with risk exposure.
 Factor in the 35% increase in business email compromise (BEC) detections and 29% increase in phishing attacks in 2022 , it’s paramount to secure the human attack vector to prevent malicious actors from accessing critical infrastructure.

-Cyber risk management isn’t always a top priority within an organization as a top risk from the survey was my organization’s senior leadership doesn’t view security as a competitive advantage.
+Cyber risk management isn’t always a top priority within an organisation as a top risk from the survey was my organisation’s senior leadership doesn’t view security as a competitive advantage.
 This mindset may hinder efforts to improve the ability to detect and respond to a cyberattack.

 However, hiring the right staff can be challenging due a growing cybersecurity workforce gap and the fact that some enterprises may not have the resources to recruit a large team.
 Choosing a vendor that offers managed services is an effective way to augment teams while managing cyber risk.